 Most of the time, it is managed by a local Muslim mosque or organization.
 As soon it is pronounced, a city Muslim community helps to complete the Janazah and burial.
 It is mainly ignored on most funeral occasions, but Burial should not occur before Debts are paid off.

 This is where your estate planning comes in handy, as the deceased should have left all information and documents related to Debts accessible to the family so they can decide on burial as soon as possible.
 Debt is a big part of salvation that most Muslim families do not handle properly.
 Unfortunately, most people are primarily concern about arranging food for relatives rather than debts.

 Debt is not just personal or business mortgages, loans,, and credits but it also includes the religious obligatory pending debts such as Zakat (i.e., an obligatory charity), Hajj (i.e., pending obligatory pilgrimage if applicable), Fidya (i.e., pending money for the expiation of fasting) and Nadhr (i.e., pending money for the expiation of vows).

 After the fulfillment of Debts, Janazah, and Burial completion, the expenses and tax payment come before the bequest is calculated.
 Apply the bequest portion as per Will (must not exceed one-third), and the remaining goes to Islamic legal heirs as per Islamic inheritance law.
 You can learn through our Islamic Inheritance course.

-We suggest reading the below books to further expand your knowledge.
+We suggest reading the below books to expand your knowledge further.
 Wassiyyah appreciates the Courtesy of respective authors or institutions publishing this literature.